This is the 2026-2027 catalog. If you began in another year, you may need a different catalog.

 ENGLISH 535.
 Literary Eras.
 3 Credits.

-A graduate-level course that focuses on texts in relation to their time period or literary movement.
-Course is repeatable for credit as topics differ.
-May be taken 2 times for a total of 6 earned credits.
+This course focuses on poetry.
+Course is repeatable for credit if topics differ; may be taken 2 times for a total of 6 credits.

 Fall Even.